 12. Roadrunner Park Farmers Market

 When: Year-round, June – September: 7 AM to 10 AM, October – May: 8 AM to 12 PM

-Roadrunner Park Farmers Market sets up every Saturday in the scenic Roadrunner Park.
+Roadrunner Park Farmers Market is set up every Saturday in the scenic Roadrunner Park.
 The vendors are upbeat and friendly, and there is a lot to sample and learn at this Saturday’s farmers market in Phoenix.
 Shop fresh vegetables, fruits, hand-crafted items and much more.